Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Simple, right?
 Wrong.

 The results tend to be somewhat homogenous with content curation and algorithms serving up both content and ads that align directly with a user’s personal preferences and tastes.
-The algorithm naturally serves up similar brands, that use similar colors, similar fonts, and similar iconography, which leads to the blind scroll that we’ve all fallen into.
+The algorithm naturally serves up similar brands that use similar colors, similar fonts, and similar iconography, which leads to the blind scroll that we’ve all fallen into.

-Knowing this sets a strong foundation for approaching scroll-stopping content, as it frames the practice as the challenge for breaking the blind scroll, grabbing users’ attention, and most importantly creating differentiation in a user’s feed that might otherwise be fairly same-same.
+Knowing this sets a strong foundation for approaching scroll-stopping content, as it frames the practice as the challenge of breaking the blind scroll, grabbing users’ attention, and most importantly creating differentiation in a user’s feed that might otherwise be fairly same-same.

 Here are our best tactics:

-- Use motion
+1. Use motion

-- Make it human
+3. Make it human

-- Lead with CTA or Offer
+9. Lead with a bold CTA or offer

-- Try something different
+11. Try something different

 Use Motion Whenever Possible

 Short-form video is the new queen of social media, so it’s only natural that animation and video take a more prominent role in ads as well.
+In addition to the dopamine hits, these short-form videos offer a sense of unpredictable discovery where users never know what’s coming next.
+“Wow” the scrolling viewer with something that they’ll want to watch fully and not instantly recognize as an ad and scroll on past.

 As with traditional video content, particularly on social media, the same principles apply to ads as they do with organic content in that it’s important to grab attention, grab it early, and keep it.